50 Interesting & Fun Facts About Kentucky State to Discover

 Black Mountain is the state's highest point

 As part of the Appalachians, Kentucky has many mountains and hills.
-Its highest point is Black Mountain which reaches 4144 feet above sea level.
+Its highest point is Black Mountain, which reaches 4,145 feet above sea level.

 The mountain can be found in Harlan County and is near the state's border with Virginia.
-Despite its impressive height, most hikers can reach the mountain's peak in about 2 hours.
+Despite its impressive height, most hikers can reach the mountain's peak in about two hours.

 cquigley/Depositphotos.com